andersmurphy/andersmurphy-blog/resources/posts/2025-12-02-100000-tps-over-a-billion-rows-the-unreasonable-effectiveness-of-sqlite.md

      (int (/ ~n (/ (double (- (.
 System (nanoTime)) start#)) 1000000000.0)))))
 ```

 For the Clojure programmers among you `future` has been altered to use virtual threads.
-So we can spin up millions if we need to.
+So, we can spin up millions if we need to.

 ```clojure
 ;; Make futures use virtual threads